ntoll/ntoll.github.io/posts/why-computers-4.md

-If a computer is simply something that is Turing complete, why is it that we're able to use such devices to read and write words, hear music, draw pictures, watch videos and all the other valuable stuff for which we find computers so useful?
+If a computer is simply something that is Turing complete, why is it that we're able to use such devices to read and write words, hear music, draw pictures, watch videos and all the other meaningful stuff for which we find computers so useful?

-The answer relates to our human talent for abstraction and recognising patterns.
+The answer relates to how we perceve things, our talent for abstraction and our cultural context.